Matrimer/hootwm/README.md

 | `quit`  | -         | Exit the program cleanly |

 Example:
-    echo move down > /tmp/hoot
+    echo move down > /tmp/lswm
-    echo grow -10 > /tmp/hoot
+    echo grow -10 > /tmp/lswm

 Initial gap and border size, master proportion and pipe filename can be defined at compile time by editing `config.h`.
 A config file to be evaluated at startup may be added in the future.

 ## Modes
-hootwm tiles windows using one master area and a stacking area on the right.
+lswm tiles windows using one master area and a stacking area on the right.

     +--------+---+
     |        |   |